-The purpose of the project is to reduce flood damages to approximately 2,200 properties by creating additional water conveyance and stabilizing the channel along Addison Creek within the defined project reach.
+The purpose of the project is to reduce flood damages to approximately 2,200 properties and stabilize the channel to improve water quality along Addison Creek within the defined project reach.
 The communities experiencing flooding along Addison Creek include Broadview, Westchester, Bellwood, Melrose Park, Stone Park, and Northlake.
 The project itself is a mitigating project within the floodplain to provide improvements which reduce the risk of flood damages associated with overbank flooding within the floodplain.

-3.2.3.1 FEMA FIRMS
+3.2.3.1 FEMA FIRMs